Skip to content

 6. Send Highly Targeted and Relevant Content

-Sending very specific content to a small list is a great way to maintain an engaged audience – and email deliverability.
-With good data (or integrated data) you can segment your audience and send those specific groups highly targeted messaging.
+Sending very specific content to a small list is a great way to maintain an engaged audience and email deliverability.
+With good, integrated data you can segment your audience and send those specific groups highly targeted messaging.

 Scoring Your Email Deliverability Risks